reactome/interactors-core/README.md

 ### Introduction

 This project parses IntAct clustered interactions and save them into a lightweight database (SQLite).
-Once the database is created, the Service layer can be used to access interactor data.
+Once the database is created, the graph-importer will consume it and then interactor will be part of the Graph Database.

 ### Clone and Package